Gladie

 Gladie is an American indie rock band from Philadelphia, Pennsylvania.
-The band consists of ex-Cayetana member Augusta Koch, ex-Three Man Cannon member Matt Schimelfenig, ex-Spirit of the Beehive member Pat Conaboy, Dennis Mishko, and Miles Ziskind.
+The band consists of ex-Cayetana member Augusta Koch and ex-Three Man Cannon member Matt Schimelfenig.

 History

 Gladie released their first album in 2020 titled Safe Sins on Lame-O Records.
-In 2022, Gladie released their second full-length album titled Don't Know What You're In Until You're Out on Plum Records.
+In 2022, Gladie released their second full-length album titled Don't Know What You're in Until You're Out on Plum Records.